PierreZ/pierrezemb.fr/content/posts/hbase-data-model/index.md

 > Hotspotting occurs when a **large amount of client traffic is directed at one node, or only a few nodes, of a cluster**.
 This traffic may represent reads, writes, or other operations.
 The traffic overwhelms the single machine responsible for hosting that region, causing performance degradation and potentially leading to region unavailability.

-As you may have guessed, this is why we are using the **reverse adress name** in my example, because `www` is too generic, we would have hotspot the poor region holding data for `www`.
+As you may have guessed, this is why we are using the **reverse address name** in my example, because `www` is too generic, we would have hotspot the poor region holding data for `www`.

 If you are curious about Hbase schema, you should have a look on [Designing Your BigTable Schema](https://cloud.google.com/bigtable/docs/schema-design), as BigTable is the proprietary version of Hbase.